-- Explanation of all repayment plans available - Comparative analysis of the features of each type of repayment plan, including average projected monthly payments and the difference in interest and total payments. - Explanation of the terms and conditions to obtain full or partial loan forgiveness or discharge. - Explanation of the terms and conditions the borrower may obtain a deferment or forbearance. - Debt management strategies to assist the student in successful loan repayment. - Information regarding the average anticipated monthly repayment amount based on the student loan borrower's actual indebtedness or the average indebtedness of student borrowers in the sameacademic program receiving the same types of loans. - A review of the use of the Master Promissory Note (MPN) and the student's obligation to repay the loan. - Explanation of the student's responsibility to repay the loan even if the student did not complete the program, did not complete the program within the regular completion time for that program, isunable to obtain employment, or is dissatisfied with the education received. - Explanation regarding the consequences of default, including adverse credit reports, federal offset, other federal delinquent debt collection procedures and litigation. - Effects of loan consolidation, including the effect on total interest and fees to be paid, length of the repayment term, effect on borrower benefits on underlying loans (grace periods, deferment, loan forgiveness, and loan discharge), option to prepay or change repayment plans, and how borrower benefits may differ between lenders. - Explanation of the tax benefits available to the students. - Information concerning the National Student Loan Data System (NSLDS) and how the student can utilize NSLDS to access his or her records. - Information regarding the availability of the Student Loan Ombudsman's Office
+- Explanation of all repayment plans available - Comparative analysis of the features of each type of repayment plan, including average projected monthly payments and the difference in interest and total payments. - Explanation of the terms and conditions to obtain full or partial loan forgiveness or discharge. - Explanation of the terms and conditions the borrower may obtain a deferment or forbearance. - Debt management strategies to assist the student in successful loan repayment. - Information regarding the average anticipated monthly repayment amount based on the student loan borrower's actual indebtedness or the average indebtedness of student borrowers in the same academic program receiving the same types of loans. - A review of the use of the Master Promissory Note (MPN) and the student's obligation to repay the loan. - Explanation of the student's responsibility to repay the loan even if the student did not complete the program, did not complete the program within the regular completion time for that program, is unable to obtain employment, or is dissatisfied with the education received. - Explanation regarding the consequences of default, including adverse credit reports, federal offset, other federal delinquent debt collection procedures and litigation. - Effects of loan consolidation, including the effect on total interest and fees to be paid, length of the repayment term, effect on borrower benefits on underlying loans (grace periods, deferment, loan forgiveness, and loan discharge), option to prepay or change repayment plans, and how borrower benefits may differ between lenders. - Explanation of the tax benefits available to the students. - Information concerning the National Student Loan Data System (NSLDS) and how the student can utilize NSLDS to access his or her records. - Information regarding the availability of the Student Loan Ombudsman's Office

-In addition, the Student Finance Office is responsible to collect the following information as part of the exit counseling and provide the information to the Guarantor Agency (GA) within sixty (60) days of receipt:
+In addition, if a student elects to complete exit counselling with the Student Finance Office, they will be directed to www.studentaid.gov.
+The school is responsible to collect the following information as part of the exit counseling and provide the information to the Loan Servicer within sixty (60) days of receipt:

 - Name

 - Address

 - Social Security Number

 - References

 - Driver's License Number and State

 - Expected Permanent Address

 - Name and address of next-of-kin

 - Name and address of the student's employer or expected employer.